typedb/typedb-docs/04-cloud-deployment/02-google-cloud.md

 [body:start]![Default Password](/docs/images/cloud-deployment/gc_default_password.png)[body:end]

-[footer:start]Take note of the default password, as we will need this to for the initial authentication.[footer:end]
+[footer:start]Take note of the default password, as we need this to for the initial authentication.[footer:end]

 [slide:end]
 </div>